 Gummy-like lozenges might be an exception to the rule that no other candy-like product will be allowed.

 Infused Products Restrictions

-NJ CRC Executive Director Jeff Brown noted that infused chocolate is also prohibited under the interim rules along with baked edibles.
+NJ CRC Executive Director Jeff Brown noted that infused chocolate is also prohibited under the interim NJ cannabis rules, along with baked edibles.
 He said that the nature of a kitchen is complicated and unlike regulating other aspects of the industry.
-While they are not allowed in the interim, Brown said it is something that the permanent rules, which are supposed to be more expansive than the interim set, might allow.
+While they are not allowed in the interim, Brown said it is something that the permanent NJ cannabis rules, which are supposed to be more expansive than the interim set, might allow.

 Edibles are by far the most popular products on the market.
 According to MJ Biz Daily, edibles led the state cannabis products in sales last year in the wake of COVID with a 54 percent increase.
 They are especially popular among new consumers trying edibles for the first time.
 In addition, consumers shying away from inhalable products in the wake of COVID are more likely to consume an edible.